openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

                 - `"min"` (default) - estimates the minimum in the quantizing set of value.
                 - `"quantile"` - estimates the quantile in the quantizing set of value.
             - `"outlier_prob"` - outlier probability used in the "quantile" estimator.
-- `"activations"` - this section manually defines quantization scheme for activations and the way to estimate the quantization range for that.
+- `"activations"` - this section describes quantization scheme for activations and the way to estimate the quantization range for that.
 As before, changing the quantization scheme may lead to inability to infer such mode on the existing HW:
     - `"bits"` - bit-width, the default value is "8".